Recipe Overview

 A large serving spoon scoops up mushroom risotto from a pot.

-One of my favorite things about this recipe is that it encourages creativity.
-You could roast nearly any vegetable and stir it into this creamy risotto.
+• A different vegetable: You could roast nearly any vegetable and stir it into this creamy risotto.
 Try it with roasted carrots, roasted butternut squash, or even roasted asparagus.
-Here are more variation ideas:

 • Herbs: If you want to use different herbs, it’s easy to do.
 Tarragon, sage, fresh oregano, rosemary, or parsley are delicious.

 • Protein: Keep this risotto perfectly vegetarian for Meatless Monday by using vegetable stock.
-Or, use chicken stock and add diced or shredded grilled chicken to satisfy your meat-loving family.
-Steak or shrimp risotto are good, too.
+To make it meaty, use chicken stock and add diced or shredded grilled chicken to satisfy your meat-loving family.
+Steak or shrimp risottos are good, too.

 • Greens: Wilt in spinach, sautéed kale, or peas for a pop of green.